ilvokhin/blog/posts/libstdc++-std-unordered-map/libstdc++-unordered-map.md

     break;
 ```

-The only way for us to understand we have crossed buckets boundary is to
+The only way for us to understand we have crossed the bucket's boundary is to
 explicitly get the bucket number for the element.
-To do so, we need either
+To do so, we need to either
 locate the cached hash value from the node itself, or recalculate hash code
 from the key by calling `std::hash`.
 Now you probably get a better
-understanding of rationale behind `__is_fast_hash` logic as we need to know
+understanding of the rationale behind `__is_fast_hash` logic as we need to know
-hash value of the each element in the bucket chain until we found the right
+the hash value of each element in the bucket chain until we find the right
 one.
 And if the `std::hash` calls are expensive and hash code wasn't cached in
 the node, then `find` performance might severely degrade.

-Well, back to `_M_find_before_node`, to compare search key with a key in the
+Well, back to `_M_find_before_node`, to compare the search key with a key in the
-node we call `_M_equals`, [where][27] we compare hash value first and if they are
+node we call `_M_equals`, [where][27] we compare hash values first and if they are
 equal, then compare keys.

 ```cpp